-Real-time Data Replication
+Real-Time Data Replication

 Daton replicates data to popular data warehouses like Google BigQuery, Amazon Redshift, Snowflake, and MySQL.
 Businesses use these data warehouses as the framework for effective data analytics.
 Data warehouses use columnar datastores to arrange data that analysts will access efficiently.
 This architectural design makes it easier to extract data for analysis, but at the same time, it becomes unsuitable for row-oriented updates in online transaction processing (OLTP).

 The most productive way to load data into Amazon Redshift is with the COPY command.
 This command allocates the workload to the cluster nodes and also performs the load operations simultaneously.
 You get rows sorted and data distributed across node slices.
-Redshift documentation claims that one can add data to the tables using INSERT commands, but it is not as effective as COPY command.
-Instead, inserting a single row takes longer time than adding bulk records.
+Redshift documentation claims that one can add data to the tables using INSERT commands, but it is not as effective as the COPY command.
+Instead, inserting a single row takes a longer time than adding bulk records.

 Powerful data analytics does not depend on fast data replication.
 It is always not true that real-time data will give you effective BI.
 The most important thing is how your organization is utilizing data analytics.
 The most important use is to provide the managers with relevant information for making better decisions.
-So, in this case, faster update of your BI dashboards will not make you the winner.
+So, in this case, faster updates of your BI dashboards will not make you the winner.

 For most businesses and use cases, a few minutes of old data is sufficiently updated.
 How fast are your teams and systems making decisions?
 In most situations, it will be several minutes, or hours, decision making might also take days.